How we help

 Making bowel cancer history with the national bowel cancer screening program

 Bowel cancer is the second-leading cause of cancer death in Australia.
 However, through Cancer Council’s advocacy and research, bowel cancer death rates could plummet over the next 25 years.

 Australia has one of the world’s highest rates of bowel cancer, with more than 16,000 new cases and over 5,000 deaths each year, making it our second biggest cancer killer.
 But this could be about to change.

-This year will see the full implementation of Australia’s National Bowel Cancer Screening Program and an opportunity to save 84,000 lives over the next 25 years.
+In 2020 we saw the full implementation of Australia’s National Bowel Cancer Screening Program and an opportunity to save 84,000 lives over the next 25 years.
 With the help of people like you, we can finish this story of research, advocacy, patience and determination.

 LOOKING FOR WAYS TO FIND A HIDDEN KILLER

 Cancer Council’s connection with bowel cancer screening dates to the 1970s, when researcher and adviser to Cancer Council Victoria, Professor James St John, began experimenting with tests to find the disease in early, treatable stages.

 Cancers and precancerous polyps in the bowel often leave tiny traces of blood in poo.
 Professor St John and colleagues in Melbourne worked day and night evaluating candidate tests and testing strategies that could efficiently detect this blood from a sample to screen people at risk but without symptoms.

 Professor James St John